Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 -	Lower pricing available with Coinbase Pro:
 Any user can switch to Coinbase Pro, an active trading platform with more features and low fees.

-Despite the volatility of the crypto currencies, Coinbase is still a market leader in the world.
-The cryptocurrency marketplace is evolving quickly with new competitors.
-Major competitors to Coinbase include Gemini, Binance, KuCoin, FTX, Kraken, and many others.
-Coinbase features a top platform for anyone to buy, sell, store, and exchange cryptocurrency.
-It’s particularly good for beginners, who want a simple buying and selling experience without worrying about the complexities of external wallets and decentralized exchanges.